-- a) 100 % foreign ownership allowed for certain categories of business. - b) No personal, corporate or withholding tax. - c) No VAT or any form of sales tax on goods or service. - d) The Bahrain Development Bank (BDB) which had its inception in 1994 has been providing long term and soft loans to priority sectors like agricultural establishments, industrial projects and small industries. - e) Duty-free access to GCC member states for products manufactured in Bahrain. - f) Duty-free import of materials and machinery for manufacturing and duty-free merchandise for re-export. - g) Other customs facilities. - h) No restriction on capital and profit repatriation. - i) Absence of any exchange control. - j) Procedures for obtaining commercial licenses have been streamlined, and all the necessary formalities can usually be accomplished within one week for representational offices. - k) Private entities may freely establish, acquire, and dispose of interests in business enterprises subject to the respective regulators. - 1) Efficient Capital Market and Portfolio Investment. - m) Well-defined laws and business friendly policies.
+- a) 100 % foreign ownership allowed for certain categories of business. - b) No personal, corporate or withholding tax. - c) The Bahrain Development Bank (BDB) which had its inception in 1992 has been providing long term and soft loans to priority sectors like agricultural establishments, industrial projects and small industries. - d) Duty-free access to GCC member states for products manufactured in Bahrain. - e) Duty-free import of materials and machinery for manufacturing and duty-free merchandise for re-export. - f) Other customs facilities. - g) No restriction on capital and profit repatriation subject to antimoney laundering laws and regulations. - h) Absence of any exchange control. - i) Procedures for obtaining commercial licenses have been streamlined, and all the necessary formalities can usually be accomplished within one week for representational offices. - j) Private entities may freely establish, acquire, and dispose of interests in business enterprises subject to the respective regulators. - k) Efficient Capital Market and Portfolio Investment. - I) Well-defined laws and business friendly policies.

-4. TAX
+4.0 TAX